quantum-tinkerer/MeanFi/README.md

 It uses free energy at finite temperature and switches to bounded Anderson mixing to finish convergence or recover from stagnation.
 All iterations share one budget.
-Results report internal energy, entropy in units of Boltzmann's constant, and Helmholtz free energy per unit cell:
+Results report internal energy, entropy in units of Boltzmann's constant, and Helmholtz free energy per cell per physical orbital:
 `result.free_energy = result.internal_energy - model.kT * result.entropy`.
+An N-orbital model divides these quantities by N, including BdG models whose Hamiltonians have size 2N.
+Filling remains electrons per cell.

 For examples, see the [tutorials](https://meanfi.readthedocs.io/en/latest/tutorial/hubbard_1d.html).